The Doctor (Once Upon a Time)

 "The Doctor" is the fifth episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 27th episode overall, which aired on October 28, 2012.

 In this episode, Daniel is brought back to life; Emma, Snow, Aurora, and Mulan meet Captain Hook; and in the past, Regina hires Dr. Frankenstein to bring Daniel back to life.

 It was co-written by Edward Kitsis and Adam Horowitz and directed by Paul Edwards.

+Title card

+A lightning storm strikes in the Enchanted Forest.

 Plot

-Opening Sequence

-An electrical storm is featured in a black and white forest.

 Event Chronology

 The Enchanted Forest events happen after "We Are Both" and before "Quite a Common Fairy".
 The Storybrooke events happen after "Broken (Once Upon a Time)".